marabesi/php-laravel-developer-test/README.md

 The problem to solve is a management of books into a library.
 As a library admin, I want to be able to:

-- Create, update and delete a book entry.
+- Create, update and delete a book entry
-- Create, update and delete a category entry.
+- Create, update and delete a category entry
-- Create, update and delete a author entry.
+- Create, update and delete an author entry
-- List books by category and author.
+- List books by category and author

 ## Technical Requirements